Convention

 As you know the emergence of Covid-19 pretty well put an end to social activities, carnival glass conventions were no exception.
 The Texas club was scheduled to be in Dallas for its annual convention mid-March 2020.
 At the last minute the convention was cancelled due to Covid restrictions.
 Then March 2021 rolled around and it became clear no normal convention could be scheduled so the board members put together a plan for a one day event in Brenham, Texas.
 We had good attendance, the Seeck’s brought the auction glass, and attendees had a good time.

+After the 2021 one-day-special we began planning the 2022 convention back in Dallas at the normal hotel.
+Registrations were good, speakers lined up, spirits high.
+And then a show-stopper situation occurred.
+One of our members learned the hotel was closing just prior to our convention and hadn't bothered to notify us.
+Their plans were to reposition us to a different facility in the Dallas area, a facility about which we knew nothing.
+We were a month from the convention and clearly needed a new venue.
+Again the board members jumped into action.
+Arrangements were quickly made to use a building at the Washington County fairgrounds in Brenham.
 With enthusiasm and cooperation from one and all the 2022 Texas convention came together in a single room at the fairgrounds in Brenham.
 The room was essentially divided into quarters.
 One quarter set up for the auction glass, one quarter set up for seminars, one quarter set up for glass displays and sales, and one quarter set up for food, socializing and simply taking a break.
 Of course the motels for overnight staying were a short distance away and not available to run to for a quick rest.
 But attendees did not find that to be a problem.
 Instead they were in a room in the middle of the action and could see and spend time with other attendees all day long.
 So how did it go?

+Our first seminar "I've got the Northwood Blues ... and Greens" was presented by Gary Sullivan and Steve Lindquist, of course they traveled all the way from Connecticut with a car load of beautiful glass.
+It was very nice having them in attendance and the crowd enjoyed the glass and presentation immensely.
+Thursday evening we enjoyed the Whitley Award dinner.
+A little less formal in this new environment, but enjoyed by one and all.
+Of course the highlight was the surprise announcement by Tommy Whitley that the 2022 award winners were Bob and Sandy Sage.
+A well-received recognition of the energy and enthusiasm they have consistently shared with those in or interested in the carnival collecting hobby.
 On Friday we had the traditional Texas 'Show-n-Tell' session, a business meeting, closure of our Silent Auction, preview of the auction glass and our annual banquet.
 And yes, the banquet was held right in our big room.
 Wonderfully catered by a small Texas company from a nearby community.
 Awards for convention displays were presented followed by the banquet presentation "Our Favorite Vases."
 Tony and Mary Jo DeMichael did not have to travel all the way from Illinois as they now reside in Aledo, TX.

 Saturday morning was the Seeck auction of the glass collection of Philip and the late Marion Ross.
 Some beautiful and interesting glass.
 The highlight of the auction might be the price brought by a Millersburg tri-corner marigold Zig Zag bowl on which the bidding finally stopped at $14,500.